inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_apis.md

 : **Field**: `version`

-`failonwarnings`
-: Specifies to rollback the API creation when a warning is encountered.
-By default, API creation continues if a warning is encountered.

-: **Field**: `failonwarnings`

 `warnings`
 : The warning messages are reported when `failonwarnings` is turned on during API import.
+The `failonwarnings` specifies to roll back the API creation when a warning is encountered.
+By default, API creation continues if a warning is encountered.

 : **Field**: `warnings`